Registered Sex and Kidnapping Offender Notification

 • Campus Assessment, Response, and Evaluation Team

-• All college departments and employees via internal mail
+• All college departments and employees via campus email

-• Community advisory flyers posted to campus bulletin boards and in relevant classrooms
+• The college community via community advisory flyers posted to campus bulletin boards and in relevant classrooms

-• Any individual College campus member upon request
+• Any individual college community member upon request

-The Whatcom County Sheriff's Office maintains an online registry of Level II and Level III sex offenders who are registered to live in Whatcom County.
+The Whatcom County Sheriff's Office maintains an online registry of Level II and Level III sex offenders, and noncompliant Level I sex offenders, who are registered to live in Whatcom County.

 Jump to back to Sections List